 If a static view of the PCP notebooks is enough for you, the exported HTML versions can be used right away without any installation.
-All material including the explanations, the figures, and the audio examples can be accessed by just following the HTML links.
+All material, including the explanations, the figures, and the audio examples, can be accessed by just following the HTML links.
 If you want to execute the Python code cells, you have to download the notebooks (along with the data), create an environment, and start a Jupyter server.
 You then need to follow the IPYNB links within the Jupyter session.
-The necessary steps are explained in detail in the PCP notebook on how to get started.
+As an alternative for executing the notebooks, one can also use web-based services such as Google colab or binder via the notebooks' GitHub repository.
+The necessary steps and technical details are explained in the PCP notebook on how to get started.

 |Unit||Title||Notions, Techniques & Algorithms||HTML||IPYNB|